bevyengine/bevy-website/release-content/0.14/release-notes/13453_add_handling_of_all_missing_gltf_extras_scene_mesh__materi.md

 - meshes: **MeshGltfExtras**, injected at the mesh level if any
 - materials: **MaterialGltfExtras**, injected at the mesh level if any: ie if a mesh has a material that has gltf extras, the component will be injected there.

-You can now easilly query for these specific extras
+You can now easily query for these specific extras

 ```rust
 fn check_for_gltf_extras(